 About me.

-I am passionate about solving the interconnected challenges within our built environment, specifically at the intersection of climate resilience and the built environment.
-I am currently an Instructor at the Yale School of Architecture and my work is focused on whole life carbon emission reduction strategies, embodied carbon accounting, and social and equity considerations within the AEC industry and supply chains.
-I am deeply committed to fostering healthy and ecologically regenerative design solutions, and believe the connection between education and industry is vital in achieving these goals.
+Hello!
+I am an architect living in Brooklyn, NY, but am a born-and-raised San Antonian at heart.
+My work is focused on building better (less!), social and equity considerations within the AEC industry and supply chains, and whole life carbon emission reduction strategies.
+I am committed to fostering healthy and ecologically regenerative design solutions, and believe the connection between education and industry is vital in achieving these goals.

 I’m always excited to connect with new people and explore potential collaborations.
 If you’re interested in working together or learning more about what I do, please don’t hesitate to send me an email or schedule a chat.